That 'good eye contact' thing

 So if you meet lots of people in your daily life it's a good idea to think about how you make eye contact.
 It is, after all, one of the first things that people use to form an impression of you!

-Spend some time observing people and you will soon recognise that there are many different eye contact styles of which the more common are:
+Spend a little while observing people and you will soon recognise that there are many different eye contact styles.
+Here are the four most common:

-(Rather than being related to their trustworthiness or their confidence this lack of eye contact is more likely to be due to their personal thinking style.
+(If you have done some NLP training you'll recognise that, rather than indicating untrustworthiness or low confidence this lack of eye contact is more likely to be due to their personal thinking style.
 Many people have developed the habit of having to look away, or even close their eyes momentarily, in order to think about what they are saying.
-In a later article we will look at this subject and at what the direction a person’s eyes move in tell you about the ideal communication style to use with them.)
+See this article on the NLP Eye Movements.)

-(3) The No-Eye-Contact style: Their eyes rarely, if ever, meet yours.
-They use peripheral vision to watch you.
-This style is much favoured by country dwellers whose lifestyle has not included many opportunities for gazing into the eyes of other humans.
+Their eyes rarely, if ever, meet yours.
+They look past you, or even off to the side, use peripheral vision to watch you.
+This style is much favoured by country dwellers where lifestyle does not included many opportunities for gazing into the eyes of other humans.

 - If they use Darting Glances: Giving them sustained eye contact will be perceived as aggressive or even intimidating.
 Adopt a somewhat similar style by looking away more than might be normal for you, especially when you are doing the speaking.

-I received the following email from one subscriber (Just three hours after she received this newsletter!!).
+This was originally in our NLP Newsletter and I received the following email from one subscriber - just three hours after she received this newsletter.

 My reply (on the latter point):